Wasserstein Contrastive Representation Distillation: Introduction

 \section{Introduction}

 The recent success of deep learning methods has brought about myriad efforts to apply them beyond benchmark datasets, but a number of challenges can emerge in real-world scenarios.
-For one, as the scale of deep learning models continues to grow (\textit{e.g.}, \citet{he2016identity, devlin2018bert}), it has become increasingly difficult to deploy such trained networks on more computationally-restrictive platforms, such as smart phones, remote sensors, and edge devices.
+For one, as the scale of deep learning models continues to grow (\textit{e.g.}, \cite{he2016identity, devlin2018bert}), it has become increasingly difficult to deploy such trained networks on more computationally-restrictive platforms, such as smart phones, remote sensors, and edge devices.
 Additionally, deep networks require abundant data for training, but large datasets are often private \cite{ribli2018detecting}, classified \cite{liang2018automatic}, or institutional \cite{sun2017revisiting}, which the custodians may be hesitant to release publicly.
 Labeled datasets in specialized domains may also be rare or expensive to produce.
 Finally, despite ample datasets from neighboring modalities, conventional frameworks lack clear ways to leverage cross-modal data.

 Knowledge distillation (KD), which has become an increasingly important topic in the deep learning community, offers a potential solution to these challenges.
 In KD, the goal is to improve a \textit{student} model's performance by supplementing it with additional feedback from a \textit{teacher} model.
 Often the teacher has larger capacity than the student, or has access to additional data that the student does not.
 As such, KD can transfer this additional and valuable knowledge from the teacher to the student.
 In early KD methods \cite{hinton2015distilling}, this supplemental supervision was imposed by asking the student to minimize the Kullback-Leibler (KL) divergence between its output prediction distribution and the teacher's.
 Given that the prediction probability distribution contains richer and more informative signals than the one-hot labels, student models have been shown to benefit from this extra supervision.
 However, the low dimensionality of prediction distribution means that the amount of information encoded (therefore transferred) can be limited.
 For cross-modal transfer, these predictions may even be irrelevant, making KL divergence unable to transfer meaningful information.